JEFH507/org-chart-goose-orchestrator/docs/architecture/SRC-ARCHITECTURE-AUDIT.md

 2. **Extract Privacy Guard MCP (Phase 5.5+):**
    - Currently planned: Python MCP wrapper for Privacy Guard service
    - This will be a **new directory** (`src/privacy-guard-mcp/`), not a replacement
-   - Purpose: Local PII protection for Goose Desktop (no upstream dependency)
+   - Purpose: Local PII protection for goose Desktop (no upstream dependency)

 3. **Document module import pattern:**
    - Add architecture diagram to README showing service vs. module distinction